jeffdaily/parasail/README.md

 The Windows platform is fully supported as of v1.0.1.
 The CMake build is the preferred method for building parasail on Windows.

 ### Windows - CMake
 Using the CMake GUI application, you can configure the parasail build for Visual Studio 2010, 2012, or 2013.
 Other versions may also work but were not tested.
 Both the 32-bit and 64-bit Windows builds should be working.
+Visual Studio 2010 does not support AVX.
+Use Visual Studio 2012 or newer.

 ### Windows - Cygwin and mingw64